sospartan/iconfont-map-builder/README.md

 # iconfont-map-builder
-Simple command tool to transform iconfont's css file to a js mapping moudle .
+Simple command tool to transform iconfont's css/codepoint file to a js mapping moudle .

+I'm using the module in [react-native-iconic-font](<https://github.com/sospartan/react-native-iconic-font>) to generate the iconic map file

 ## Usage
 install this tool via npm